A Dance to the Music of Time: Analysis

+Bernard Stacey compiled a catalog and analysis of the poetic allusions in the novel.

+The various aspects of the novel-sequence are also analysed in An Index to 'A Dance to the Music of Time' by B. J. Moule, D. McLeod, and Robert L. Selig.
+Volumes 7-9, "The War Trilogy," --The Valley of Bones, The Soldier's Art and The Military Philosophers—are the focus of Bernard Stacey's War Dance.In 2025, fifty years after Hearing Secret Harmonies was published, Alec Marsh wrote in The Spectator that it was a testament to a lost era.

 The novels

 Published dates are those of the first UK publication.
 The narrative is rarely specific about the years in which events take place.
 Those below are suggested by Hilary Spurling in Invitation to the Dance – a Handbook to Anthony Powell's A Dance to the Music of Time.
+Dust jackets of the first editions were designed by James Broom-Lynne.

 Principal characters

 Adaptations

 The cycle was adapted by Frederick Bradnum as a Classic Serial on BBC Radio 4.

 In order to fit the material in, it was broadcast as four separate serials each based on a set of three books: the first three serials had six episodes, the last eight.
 The series were broadcast between 1979 and 1982.
-The cycle was adapted again as a six-part Classic Serial on BBC Radio 4 from 6 April to 11 May 2008, directed by John Taylor.
+The cycle was adapted again as a six-part Classic Serial on BBC Radio 4 from 6 April to 11 May 2008, dramatized by Michael Butt and directed by John Taylor.
 The cycle was adapted as a four-part TV series A Dance to the Music of Time by Anthony Powell and Hugh Whitemore for Channel 4 in 1997, directed by Christopher Morahan and Alvin Rakoff.